MazenS0liman/NLP-Project/Milestone_2/README.md

 ---

-*Prepared by Mazen Soliman & Mohamed Shamekh* 😊
+*Prepared by Mazen Soliman and Mohamed Shamekh* 😊